2A. MATERIAL ACCOUNTING POLICIES

 There are three measurement categories into which the Company classifies its debt instruments:

 Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
-A gain or loss on a debt investment that is subsequently measured at amortised cost is recognised in the statement of profit and Loss when the asset is derecognised or impaired.
+A gain or loss on a debt investment that is subsequently measured at amortised cost is recognised in the statement of profit and loss when the asset is derecognised or impaired.
 Interest income from these financial assets is included in other income using the effective interest rate method.

-are measured at fair value through other comprehensive income (FVOCI).
+Fair value through other comprehensive income (FVOCI): Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest, are measured at fair value through other comprehensive income (FVOCI).
 Movements in the carrying amount are taken through Other comprehensive income (OCI), except for the recognition of impairment gains or losses, interest income and foreign exchange gains and losses which are recognised in profit and loss.
-When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to the statement of profit and Loss and recognised in other income or other expenses (as applicable).
+When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to the statement of profit and loss and recognised in other income or other expenses (as applicable).

-Fair value through profit and loss (FVTPL) : Assets that do not meet the criteria for amortised cost or FVOCI are measured at fair value through the profit and Loss.
-A gain or Loss on a debt investment that is subsequently measured at fair vaLue through profit and loss is recognised in the statement of profit and loss in the period in which it arises.
-Interest income from these financiaL assets is incLuded in other income.
+Fair value through profit and loss (FVTPL) : Assets that do not meet the criteria for amortised cost or FVOCI are measured at fair value through the profit and loss.
+A gain or loss on a debt investment that is subsequently measured at fair value through profit and loss is recognised in the statement of profit and loss in the period in which it arises.
+Interest income from these financial assets is included in other income.

 b) Equity instruments

-The Company measures all equity investments (except Equity investment in subsidiaries) at fair value.
-Where the Company's management has opted to present fair value gains and losses on equity investments in other comprehensive income, there is no subsequent reclassification of fair value gains and Losses to profit and Loss, subject to derecognition of the asset.
+opted to present fair value gains and losses on equity investments in other comprehensive income, there is no subsequent reclassification of fair value gains and losses to profit and loss, subject to derecognition of the asset.
 Dividends from such investments are recognised in the statement of profit and loss as other income when the Company's right to receive payments is established.

-Where the Company's management has not opted to present fair value gains and losses on equity investments in other comprehensive income, changes in fair value are recognised in the statement of profit and Loss.
-Impairment Losses (and reversal of impairment losses) on equity investments measured at FVOCI
+Where the Company's management has not opted to present fair value gains and losses on equity investments in other comprehensive income, changes in fair value are recognised in the statement of profit and loss.
+Impairment losses (and reversal of impairment losses) on equity investments measured at FVOCI are not reported separately from other changes in fair value.

 iii) Impairment of financial assets